ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_collins13ipcc.rst

      ("each": save individual models, "mmm": multi-model mean, default), needs to be consistent with ch12_calc_IAV_for_stippandhatch.ncl
    * percent: determines if difference expressed in percent (0, 1, default = 0)

+   *Required settings (variables)*

+   * project: CMIP5 (or CMIP6)
+   * mip: variable mip, generally Amon or Omon
+   * field: T2Ms
+   * preprocessor: which preprocessor to use, preprocessor only needs to regrid

 #.
 Script ch12_plot_map_diff_mmm_stipp.ncl: